Packing a school lunch is one chore parents dread. Teach your children to pack their own lunch with free printables.

 Gather Your School Lunch Supplies

 You’ll probably need some ice packs to keep your children’s protein options cool and safe during the day.
-These penguins are so cute but they also come in other designs like butterflies and cars.
+These penguins are so cute.

 Of course, you’ll also need a lunch box for your child.
-We used Skip Hop Zoo Kids Insulated Lunch Boxes for both our children.
-My daughter now uses a Lands End lunch box and matching backpack.
+We used Skip Hop Zoo Kids Insulated Lunch Boxes when our children were toddlers.

 Determine your lunch menus in the follow categories: protein option, fruit and vegetable options, and snack options.
 Choose a time of the week to prepare the ingredients with your children.
 We usually do this on Sunday afternoons.